 While researching how to produce an eco-conscious shoe, Roth and Stephen discovered some disturbing facts about wastefulness within the industry—like how 85% of shoes end up in landfills.
 They knew they could do better by making their shoes from plastic bottles, specifically post-consumer recycled water bottles sourced right here in the US.
 After countless trial-and-error attempts, they perfected the bottle-to-shoe journey.

 Here’s how it works.
 The bottles are sterilized, washed, and chipped into flakes that are spun into a soft fiber.
 That fiber then goes into a 3-D knitting machine specially programmed to minimize waste.
 The upper is knit to shape inside the machine and comes out fully formed.
 So when we say seamless, we really mean it.
 No hardware, no buckles, no discomfort, and better yet, no blisters.
 The upper is then attached to the sole made from eco-friendly rubber, because if you can’t already tell, we take recycling very seriously around here.

 Our Rothy’s are machine-washable (cold water, mild detergent, wash them alone), but we recommend air-drying them to protect their shape.
-And if you’re ever willing to part with an old pair, please send them back (on us), so we can recycle and repurpose them yet again.
-We’re already transforming thousands of water bottles into our ballet flats every month, and with your help, we can do even more good in the world, while making sure you look good along the way.
+We’re already transforming thousands of water bottles into our shoes, and with your help, we can do even more good in the world, while making sure you look good along the way.